-If you want to fulfill your sweet desire with a healthy snack, there are numerous juicily delicious fruits to pick from.
+If you want to fulfill your sweet desire with a healthy snack, there are numerous juicily delicious fruits.
 You could, however, buy the same fruits every week, such as bananas, apples, and oranges.

 It’s time to leave your comfort zone if you’re growing tired of the same old routine.
 Moreover, if you haven’t already, kiwi is a fruit worth exploring.

 A kiwi is a small fruit, often smaller than apples and oranges.
 But don’t let its bulk deceive you.
 Kiwis are a fantastic source of flavour and nutrition and are filled with flavour.

 Even if you’ve never eaten a kiwi, its brown fuzzy skin, tiny black seeds, and vibrant green color make it easy to identify in a group.

 The kiwi, which is also called kiwifruit, Chinese gooseberry, and yang tao, comes from northern China, where it was mostly used as medicine.
 The Kiwi did not move from China to New Zealand and was farmed there until the early 20th century.

 The kiwi fruit is high in vitamin C, but it also has an impressive nutritional profile.
 This fruit has only 61 calories per hundred grams and is a great source of many important nutrients.